jonssonmarie/Statistiska_metoder/README.md

 # Statistiska_metoder

+## The folder structure is:

+data:

+    all excel files used in course.

+jupyter_script:

-Data exist undr folder Data.
-In the teachers jupyter file path has to be changed
+     The teachers original notebook scripts.
+The file path has to be changed to be working.
+labb:

+    Proof of Central Limit Theorem
+python_script:

+    The teachers script converted to .py scripts with update of paths for excel files.